RobWunderlich/qcb-qlik-sse/docs/functions.md

 ## ExampleTensor

 Sample of Tensor FunctionType.

-Aggregates column2 values by column1 dim values.
+<p>Aggregates column2 values by column1 dim values.
-Same as script "LOAD Col1 as Dim, Sum(Col2) as Value FROM ..
+<p>Same as script "LOAD Col1 as Dim, Sum(Col2) as Value FROM ..
 Group By Col1"

 ### Parameters